Homo heidelbergensis: Raciology

 On 21 October 1907, miners recovered a large human mandible (lower jaw) about 24.1 m down the Grafenrain sand pit near the village of Mauer — 10 km southeast of Heidelberg.
-German geologists Ernst Wilhelm Benecke and Adolf Sauer had earlier characterised the site as diluvial deposits (remnants of the Great Flood) dating to the Tertiary.
+German geologists Ernst Wilhelm Benecke and Adolf Sauer had earlier characterised the site as diluvial deposits dating to the Tertiary.
 Mauer 1 was the oldest European human fossil at the time.
 German anthropologist Otto Schoetensack made the first report of the skull in 1908, classifying it as a new human species, Homo heidelbergensis.
 After Neanderthals (H. neanderthalensis), it was the second-named fossil species in the genus Homo.